kmiles18/TAD-callers-comparison/README.md

 # A comparison of topologically associating domain callers based on Hi-C data

 This Github repository is used for reproducing the results in the manuscript *A comparison of topologically associating domain callers based on Hi-C data*.
-If you have any questions for this Github repository, please feel free to contact with me (kun.liu AT mail.csu.edu.cn).
+If you have any questions, please feel free to contact with me (kun.liu AT mail.csu.edu.cn).

+Docker images for 26 TAD callers used in this study are deposited at https://hub.docker.com/repository/docker/kmiles18/tad-callers-most-methods and https://hub.docker.com/repository/docker/kmiles18/tad-callers-based-on-matlab.
+In the docker images, only the test scripts for each TAD caller are available.

-## prepare Hi-C data (scripts are in the prepare_data folder)
+## Prepare Hi-C data (scripts are in the prepare_data folder)

-### prepare the Hi-C data for Section 3.1
+### Prepare the Hi-C data for Section 3.1

 **step 1.**    Download merged sequencing reads from Hi-C experiments